Sonia Bompastor: Chelsea

 On 18 May 2025, Chelsea beat Manchester United 3-0 in the 2024–25 Women's FA Cup final in front of a crowd of 74,412 at Wembley Stadium to complete a historic unbeaten domestic treble.
 In doing so, Chelsea became the first English women's team since Arsenal in 2000–01 to win the domestic treble unbeaten and Bompastor is just the third manager to win a domestic treble in the WSL era after Laura Harvey for Arsenal in 2011 and Emma Hayes for Chelsea in 2021.

+On 6 February 2026, it was announced that Bompastor had signed a contract extension to keep her with Chelsea until 2030.
+Having been 12 points behind Manchester City in the league table in early February 2026 and faced criticism of her managerial tenure at Chelsea, she spoke to the media following a 2–0 victory over Tottenham on 8 February 2026, which reduced the gap behind the league leaders to 9 points, defending herself by saying "I know who I am, I don't need people outside my environment to tell me who I am.
+I will always make sure I give my best.
+I know I have the competence, I know I have the knowledge, I know the women's game and I do my best for Chelsea."

+On 15 March 2026, amid better performances, Bompastor won her fourth trophy with Chelsea after beating Manchester United 2–0 at Ashton Gate in the 2025-26 FA Women's League Cup final.
+It meant that the club had defended the trophy that they won last season and have won the competition in back to back seasons for the first time since 2021.

+On 19 September 2026, Bompastor celebrated the 200th match of her managerial career with a 2-0 win over Birmingham City as Chelsea manager.
+It meant that she had won 164 of those matches combined that she had managed at Lyon and Chelsea with an 82% win rate.

 Personal life

-In February 2025, Bompastor and her assistant Camille Abily announced that they have been in a relationship for 13 years and that they have four children together.
+In February 2025, Bompastor and her former teammate Camille Abily announced that they have been in a relationship for 13 years and that they have four children together.
 Abily was Lyon's assistant coach before Bompastor took over at the club, and she has been Bompastor's assistant both at Lyon and Chelsea.